 I had her send emails to three people that she looked up to in her field.
 She sent simple emails that were along the lines of “Hey, I think what you’re doing is awesome”, which is a very non-intimidating way to send an email.
 She now has a circle of online (super inspirational) friends that she checks in with regularly.
 Reach out to one person today!

-♥ Turn your computer off, put your cell phone on silent and get a pedicure
+5. Turn your computer off, put your phone on silent, and engage in some self-care